-MASTER OF MANAGEMENT SCIENCES DEGREE IN ADMINISTRA-TION AND INFORMATION MANAGEMENT
+MASTER OF MANAGEMENT SCIENCES DEGREE IN ADMINISTRATION AND INFORMATION MANAGEMENT

 This is a thesis based qualification.
 Entrance into this qualification is a B: Tech: Office Management and Technology or Commercial Administration or Business Administration or equivalent, at the discretion of the programme.
-Students with Bachelor's Degree in Technology Office Management and Technology or Commercial Administration or Business Administration may gain entrance to Master in Management Sciences in Administration and Information Management provided that a minimum of 60 % is obtained in Research Methodology (if the student completed B-Tech after 2016).
+Students with Bachelor's Degree in Technology in Office Management and Technology or Commercial Administration or Business Administration may gain entrance to Master in Management Sciences in Administration and Information Management.
 The candidates have to apply for a conferment of status via the Faculty Board/Faculty Executive Committee/Faculty Research Committee or Executive Dean for Approval.
 The above rule will apply until B-Tech degree is phase out and the new HEQSF qualification is implemented, that is, postgraduate diploma: Business and Information Management (HEQSF 8).
+See Rules G24 and G26 in the Rule Book for Students and the Postgraduate Handbook